What is the capital of Japan?

 Local - Short | Nihon/Nippon |

-Etymology- history of name | The English word for Japan comes from the Chinese name for the country "Cipangu"; both Nihon and Nippon mean "where the sun originates" and are frequently translated as "Land of the rising sun" |
+Etymology- history of name | the English word for Japan comes via the Chinese name for the country "Cipangu"; both Nihon and Nippon mean "where the sun originates" and are frequently translated as "Land of the Rising Sun" |

-Government Type | Parliamentary constitutional monarchy |
+Government Type | parliamentary constitutional monarchy |

 Capital Name | Tokyo |